 Red bell pepper

-On the other hand, red bell pepper has a sweet and citrus-like flavor that can be a unique characteristic of porridge.
-It is my go-to ingredient for Jollof Rice, Leftover Fried Rice, and Couscous!
+It is my go-to pepper for Jollof Rice, Leftover Fried Rice, and Couscous!

 Sweet pepper